Linguistic Analysis of Legal Texts

 Home page: www.ClarkCunningham.org

 In prior years this course had the title: Seminar on Judicial Power.
-Four students who took the course in 2018 and 2019 subsequently co-authored, after graduation, law review articles that had their origin in the students' seminar papers:
+Six students who have taken this course subsequently co-authored law review articles that had their origin in the students' seminar papers:

 "Questions Involving National Peace and Harmony" or "Injured Plaintiff Litigation"?
-The Original Meaning of "Cases" in Article III of the Constitution , Haoshan Ren, Margaret Wood, Clark D. Cunningham, Noor Abbady, Ute Römer, Heather Kuhn, and Jesse Egbert, 36 Ga.
+The Original Meaning of "Cases" in Article III of the Constitution , Haoshan Ren, Margaret Wood, Clark D. Cunningham, Noor Abbady, Ute Römer, Heather Kuhn (JD 2020), and Jesse Egbert, 36 Ga.
 St. L. Rev. 535 (2020)

 The inguistic research reported in "Questions Involving National Peace and Harmony" or "Injured Plaintiff Litigation"?
 The Original Meaning of "Cases" in Article III of the Constitution was submitted, at the request of the court, in two amicus briefs in Wright v.
 Spaulding, 939 F.3d 695 (6th Cir.
 2019), and acknowledged in the court's decision, id. at 700 n.1.